camunda/camunda-docs-manual/content/reference/dmn11/feel/language-elements.md

     <td>Greater or Equal</td>
     <td><code>>=</code></td>
     <td><code>>= 10</code></td>
-    <td>Test that the input value is greater or equal than the given value.</td>
+    <td>Test that the input value is greater than or equal to the given value.</td>
   </tr>
 </table>

 # Range

-Some [FEEL data types] like numeric types and date types can be tested against a range of values.
+Some [FEEL data types], such as numeric types and date types, can be tested against a range of values.
 These ranges consist of a start value and an end value.
 The range specifies if the start and end value is included in the range.